tayyabsayyad/opensourcetutorials.in/content/qgis/workshop/createVectorData/index.md

 #### In this post we will learn to create our own data using Open Street Map

-#### Steps
+#### Activity 1 : Stpes to Download OSM data

-1. Open QGIS
+1. Start QGIS
 2. Create a new Project and save as DataImportActivity in Home / QGIS Projects Directory
 3. Select `Layer` >> `Data Source Manager`
 4. Select `Browser` tab and Under `XYZ Tiles` Dubble click `OpenStreetMap` and then close the Window
-5. Move to the India and Mumbai area on the Map
+5. Move to the India and Mumbai area on the Map as shown below

-As shown below

 ![Study Area of Map ](studyarea.png)